nicktacular/php-mongo-session/README.md

 Sessions are something we take for granted in PHP since they just work straight out of the box.
 You call `session_start()` and things just work well and quickly.
 Done.

-Ok, now that you're done developing on a single-machine architecture, let's briefly discuss on multi-machine environments.
+Ok, now that you're done developing on a single-machine architecture, let's briefly discuss multi-machine environments.
 You can no longer rely on the tried-and-true file-based session management from PHP.
 Time to use a centralized system.